solarwinds/apm-ruby/CONFIGURATION.md

 ## Programmatic Configuration

-Many OpenTelemetry instrumentation library configurations can be set within the `SolarWindsAPM::OTelNativeConfig.initialize_with_config ... end` block, please consult the individual [instrumentation](https://github.com/open-telemetry/opentelemetry-ruby-contrib/tree/main/instrumentation) README pages for the options available.
+Many OpenTelemetry instrumentation library configurations can be set within the `SolarWindsAPM::OTelConfig.initialize_with_config ... end` block, please consult the individual [instrumentation](https://github.com/open-telemetry/opentelemetry-ruby-contrib/tree/main/instrumentation) README pages for the options available.
 Note this takes lower precedence than the [environment varable](#instrumentation-libraries) settings.

 > [!IMPORTANT]
 > this feature is only enabled if auto-config is disabled via `SW_APM_AUTO_CONFIGURE=false`.